Jezebel: Ancient Queen, Pagan Priestess, and How to Work With Her

 Queen Jezebel’s Vilification and Horrific Death

-Elijah and Jezebel’s “False” Prophets
+Elijah Challenges Queen Jezebel’s “False” Prophets

 Queen Jezebel’s Horrific Death

 Following this religious spectacle, Elijah commanded the people to kill Jezebel’s prophets, and they were thrown into the river.
 Eventually, a commander in Elijah’s successor’s army, ordered Jezebel to be thrown from her palace window.
 Her body splattered on the ground below and was mutilated by trampling horses and wild dogs.
 Before her death, she was seen waving from her window, adorned in all of her finery.
 Determined to go out like a queen.
+They wouldn’t even give her a proper burial and funeral, according to the bible verses in Kings.
+And, as pure and holy as these men claimed to be, they had no problem murdering a woman and her followers.
+Holy indeed.
+Take the Bible verse below as proof of the disgusting violence towards her:

 Kings 2 9:37: “And the carcase of Jezebel shall be as dung upon the face of the field in the portion of Jezreel; [so] that they shall not say, This [is] Jezebel.”